If you’re looking for a brilliant explanation of why humans put other animals into categories, you won’t find it here. Sorry.

 Your Turn: Do you have a clear idea in your mind about how pets, wild animals, and livestock are different?
 Or do you think they aren’t different at all?

 Disclosure: The book and film links in this post will take you to Amazon where you can buy them.
-Items will not cost you more but I will make a few cents to put toward the costs of publishing Something Wagging This Way Comes.
-Thanks for your support.
+Items will not cost you more but I will make a few cents.
+Thank you.

 photo credit: angelocesare via photopin cc